This article explains the correct method of wiring Q.bloxx Classic modules in a distributed system setup in an industrial environment.

 Introduction

-The Q.station 101 controller features four universal asynchronous receiver-transmitter (UART) interfaces for communication with Q.bloxx modules over an RS-485 bus.
-The RS-485 connection can be established either via a backplane (integrated into the module socket) or using wired connections when remote installation is required.
-In both cases, all connected measurement modules are automatically time-synchronized with a jitter of ±0.5 µs.
+The Q.station 101 controller includes four UART interfaces for communication with Q.bloxx modules via an RS-485 bus.
+The RS-485 connection can be made through a backplane (integrated in the module socket) or wired for remote installations.
+All connected modules are automatically time-synchronized with ±0.5 µs jitter.

 How to connect Q.bloxx modules to a Q.station 101

-The schematic below illustrates the RS-485 and power connections between the Q.station 101 and the first Q.bloxx module on that UART, using an 8-way pluggable terminal block (orange).
+The schematic below shows the RS-485 and power connections between the Q.station 101 and the first Q.bloxx module on a UART, using an 8-way pluggable terminal block (orange).

-Each Q.station 101 is supplied with one 8-way pluggable terminal block.
-Additional terminal blocks must be ordered separately.
+Each Q.station 101 includes one 8-way pluggable terminal block.
+Additional blocks must be ordered separately.

 Please refer to the Q.station 101 or the Q.bloxx manual for more details about wiring a Q.bloxx Classic system.